HyeonuPark/Snark-lang/Reference.md

 ## Line break semantics

 Snark is not a free form language like C, nor formatting with indentation like python.
-The only whitespace specially treated by Snark is [line terminators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Line_terminators).
+The only whitespace character specially treated by Snark is [line terminators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Line_terminators).

 In most situations, Snark treat line break as a separator token(`,` or `;`).
 So it can be used to separate statements or elements of array.